Both times I visited Rajasthan Udaipur was a welcome respite.…

 Again it is surprising how little we hear in the West about this lucky guy.
 He is the dictator of the ninth biggest country in the world with large resources of oil and gas.
 On top of that most countries don’t care much and let him be.
 In fact most world leaders even seem to like him.
 One of Nazarbayevs projects is Astana.
 In 1997 he moved the capital to what was a small village called Akmole in the middle of nowhere.
 And with the large steppes of Kazakhstan you can take that quite literally.
 He built his vision of a modern capital showing off the power and wealth of Kazakhstan.

 The result is a city full of large parks and boulevards surrounded by fancy and shiny new buildings and shopping malls.
-The Khan Shatyr is a mall in the largest tent structure in the world and contains a cinema, monorail and beach park with sand imported from the Maldives.
+The Khan Shatyr is one of those malls, but it stands out from the others, because it is in the largest tent structure in the world.
+It contains a cinema, monorail and beach park with sand imported from the Maldives.
 All meant to give its people a decent standard of living and enough entertainment not to question the regime.

 If you love modern architecture this is paradise.
 The most futuristic designs are built to withstand the +40 degrees in the summer and the -40 degrees in the winter.
 Astana is one of the coldest capitals in the world.
 If you love history and culture Astana is a nightmare.
 The city feels empty and soulless.
 As i was walking from Bayterek tower to the palace there are hardly any people outside except for workers keeping everything clean and well maintained.
 Then there are some people in military uniforms to make sure you don’t take pictures of government buildings.